It’s popular for all kinds of brands, not just motorcycling ones, to add letters on to the end of an existing model to jazz things up a little.

 One thing you’ll notice from the off is the easy going nature of the engine.
 The V-twin in this has been honed to perfection over nearly 20 years, and is set up nicely to give you ideal RPM settings and gears for each of the different speed limits.
 Third gear for 30mph and you’ll see 3,500rpm.
 Fourth gear for 40mph, and fifth (or sixth) for 60mph.
 In each of these gears it just takes a small twist to pop the revs up to 4,000rpm and 6,000rpm, the exact area where the torque is highest.
 It’s this throttle and engine response that makes it so fun and easy to ride.
 Granted, other makes of adventure bikes have more power than the 101bhp in this, but it’s all useable and plenty for what you need.
 There is however traction control, an impressive addition for a bike at this price, and you can even turn it off or set to level 1 (dry road) or level 2 (wet road) all done with a simple press of a button on the left hand grip.
 There’s even a nice LCD display to show you what level you’re running in.

-Suspension wise is where the V-Strom really impresses.
-In particular, on some very bumpy B roads following a coffee stop at Caffeine & Machine near Stratford-upon-Avon, I could really feel it reacting and keeping me stable.
-It eats up bumps and undulations in the road very nicely and that seat is comfortable too, also being big enough to let you move around and stretch out on long rides.
+Suspension wise is where the V-Strom 1000 XT really impresses.
+On bumpy B roads following a coffee stop at Caffeine & Machine near Stratford-upon-Avon, I could really feel it reacting quickly and keeping the bike stable.
+It eats up bumps and undulations in the road very nicely.
+The seat is comfortable too, also being big enough to let you move around and stretch out on long rides.